African trypanosomiasis (sleeping sickness)

 - Symptoms of sleeping sickness may develop months after visiting a region where the disease occurs.

-- Fact sheet on Human African trypanosomiasis (sleeping sickness), World Health Organization (WHO)
+- Fact sheet: Human African trypanosomiasis (sleeping sickness), World Health Organization (WHO)